orosu-ci/orosu/README.md

 The Idea

-CI systems are great at building, but terrible at delivering:
+CI systems are great at building but terrible at delivering:
 - SSH keys spread across pipelines
 - SFTP / rsync scripts copy-pasted everywhere
 - fragile permissions and paths